bjbvoesenek/qPCR-analysis/README.md

 Before using the qPCR-analysis software, the data coming out of the LightCycler 480 needs to be transposed.
-For this, you can use the http://humgen.nl/scripts/transpose/ website, and use the 'qPCR manual' written before.
+For this, you can use the http://humgen.nl/scripts/transpose/ website.
-#### TODO: Manual should be included on the Transpose website, or copied here.
-After copying the result from the transpose process to Excel, remove the data from empty wells (wells of the plate where you did not pipet anything in).
+Copy the resulting text file from the transpose website to Excel, and remove the data from empty wells (wells of the plate where you did not pipet anything in).
 Name this sheet "Data".
 Name every sample as follows: "cell_primer" (e.g., "Control1_GAPDH").

 ![](doc-images/LinReg_Data.png)

+For the following steps, we refer to the manual "[RT-qPCR experiment and analysis using LinRegPCR](LightCycler_480_LinRegPCR_manual.pdf)", written by Maurice Overzier, which we have included in this package for convenience.

-Continue following the steps from the manual, using the "Determine Baselines" function in LinRegPCR.
+Continue following the steps from the manual, pages 12 to 14, using the "Determine Baselines" function in LinRegPCR.
-#### TODO: Copy the steps from the manual here, or choose to simply refer to it.
 This will create two new sheets; "Data_output" and "Data_compact".
 Do not change the names of these sheets, or any of the column names within these sheets.
+If you run into any problems with LinReqPCR, check the rest of the manual to see if your steps match the manual's instructions.

 ![](doc-images/LinReg_Data_compact.png)